basilossandon/ci-frontend/README.md

 # continuousIntegrationFE
-A React application for continuous integration purposes
+A Vue application for continuous integration purposes